kelvinlim/lnpi_qualtrics/README.md

 # lnpi_qualtrics

-Tools for automating taskw for qualtrics surveys.
+Tools for automating tasks for managing data from qualtrics surveys.

 To build executable: